Brian was a Specialist in the US Army, KY National Guard, Company B, 1st Battalion, 149th Infantry Regiment. He served in Operation Enduring Freedom.

-In May 2016, I was so fortunate to meet Bobby Henline, 4 tour Iraq/Afghanistan veteran.
-He was blown up by an IED on that 4th tour, burnt over 38% of his body – mostly his head, face, neck, and arm; some on his side and leg.
+In 2016, I was fortunate to meet Bobby Henline, 4 tour Iraq veteran.
+He was blown up by an IED on that 4th tour, burnt over 38% of his body – mostly his head, face, neck, and arm.

-In July 2016, Bobby and I began working together to create a platform to highlight Veteran Speakers and Entertainers – those who want to continue giving back to their country.
-Veterans have important, inspirational, and educational messages to deliver – messages that will motivate people to change their thought processes, reach out for help and resources to deal with their own issues, and seek a goal of recovery.
+In July 2016, Bobby and I began working together to create a platform to highlight Military Veteran Speakers and Entertainers – those who want to continue giving back to their country.
+Veterans have important, inspirational, and educational messages to deliver – messages that will motivate people to change their thought processes, not be ashamed to reach out for help, resources to deal with their own issues, and seek a goal of recovery.

 Veterans are also brilliant resources for business and industry – mission first, priorities get accomplished.
-Bravo748 was born in August 2016.
+Bravo748 Speakers Bureau was established in August 2016.

 Amazingly, Bravo748 has several different meanings between Bobby and me.
-Bravo, of course, is military for “B” – Bobby and Brian.
-748 takes on even more significance: 4/7 is Bobby’s Live Day; 4/7 is my Birthday.
-8 represents our infinite love of others and our own personal fight to not give up – we continue with new beginnings.
+Bravo, of course, is military for “B” – Brian and Bobby.
+The numbers 748 take on even more significance: 4/7 is Bobby’s Live Day; 4/7 is my Birthday.
+The number 8 represents our infinite love of others and our own personal fight to not give up – we continue with new beginnings.

 Brian, I love you forever.
 Mom